Enbrel Side Effects

 An 18-year-old female with severe psoriasis of 14 years duration experienced demyelinating disease coincident with etanercept therapy.
 Her history was significant for previous flares of psoriatic erythroderma and pustular psoriasis.
 She had been recently treated with 25 mg etanercept of subcutaneously twice per week for 1 year, with excellent control of her psoriasis.
 At presentation, she reported the gradual resolution during the week just past of left-sided tingling and numbness in the upper and lower extremities and scalp, as well as blurry vision in the left eye, lasting about 4 weeks.
 She was still taking etanercept.
 A neurological examination revealed hyperreflexia throughout.
 Magnetic resonance imaging results of the brain were consistent with demyelinating disease.
 Etanercept was discontinued at presentation and alternative therapy was initiated.
 She has had no recurrence of neurologic symptoms during 7 months of follow-up and has had stable findings on neurological examination.

-Cases of heart failure (n=29) reported during postmarketing experience developed on average 6 months after initiation of etanercept therapy.
+Cases of heart failure (n=29) reported during postmarketing experience developed on average 6 months after initiation of etanercept (the active ingredient contained in Enbrel) therapy.